Subtlety of oscillation indices of oscillatory integrals of real analytic functions: Proof of the main theorem

 The restriction of $\chit$ to a sufficiently small neighborhood of $E$ is equal to the constant function with value 1.
 So there is a cutoff function $\chi'$ on $X$ with $\pi^*\chi'\eq\chit$.
 Applying Theorem\,\,\ref{T2.1} to $\vp\mi\vp(0)\chi'$ (and using a remark after \eqref{2.1}), the assertion is reduced to

 In the $d$ even case it is well sufficient to show for any $i\ins[1,n]$ the vanishing

 by the definition of $\chi'$ (since $f$ is homogeneous).
-Here $^{(i)}$ is omitted to simplify the notation.
+Here $y_i^{(i)}$ is denoted by $y_i$ to simplify the notation.
 This vanishing is however trivial using the double integral and calculating the integral over $\R$ first, since $d,n$ are even, and $\eta$ is an even function (and the integration of an odd function with compact support on $\R$ vanishes).
-Note that this is well compatible with \cite[Section 7.1, (ii)]{CKN}. \sk In the $d$ odd case we can apply the above argument to the real part of $I(\tau,\chi')$, since we have the identity
+Note that this is well compatible with \cite[Section 7.1, (ii)]{CKN}. \sk In the $d$ {\it odd\one} case we can apply the above argument to the {\it real\one} part of $I(\tau,\chi')$, where we have the identity

 with $\cos\theta$, $\sin\theta$ respectively {\it even\one} and {\it odd\one} functions of $\theta$.
-We can show the vanishing of the first leading terms with respect to $\al$ of the asymptotic expansion of the imaginary part of $I(\tau,\chi')$ (see \eqref{1}--\eqref{2}) using the involution $\iota$ of $X$ such that $\iota^*x_i\eq{-}x_i$ ($\forall\,i\ins[1,n]$).
+We can show the vanishing of the first leading terms with respect to $\al$ of the asymptotic expansion of the {\it imaginary\one} part of $I(\tau,\chi')$ (see \eqref{1}--\eqref{2}) using the involution $\iota$ of $X$ defined by $\iota^*x_i\eq{-}x_i$ for any $i\ins[1,n]$.
 Indeed, we have $\iota^*f\eq{-}f$ and we may assume $\iota^*\chi'\eq\chi'$ replacing $\chi'$ with $(\chi'\pl\iota^*\chi')/2$ and applying Corollary\,\,\ref{C2.1}.
 (Here $\iota^*\ddd\xb\eq(-1)^n\ddd\xb$, but we do not have to use the condition that $n$ is even, since an {\it orientation\one} is needed to define the integration of a form of highest degree.
-Similarly a symmetry of $f$ does not imply the vanishing of an oscillatory integral using the action of a permutation of two coordinates.)
+Similarly a symmetry of $f$ does not imply the vanishing of an oscillatory integral using the action of a permutation of two coordinates.
+Note also that the values of each $h_i$ coincide with $\R$ since $d$ is odd, and there might be cancellations among integrals over various $V_i$, if one tries to apply the above argument to the $\sin\theta$ part in order to show the non-vanishing.
+It seems quite difficult show the non-vanishing without assuming non-negativity or non-positivity of the values of $f$, that is, $f^{-1}(0)\eq\{0\}$.)
+This finishes the proof of Theorem~\ref{T3} (i). \end{proof}